 If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA, and you have not changed any of the information retrieved, you will not have to verify that information.
-If you didn’t use the IRS DRT and you’re selected for verification, log back in at www.fafsa.gov to see whether you can use IRS DRT to fill in the relevant fields on your FAFSA.
-If not, the Financial Aid Office will require you to submit an IRS Tax Return Transcript as part of the verification process.
+If you didn’t use the IRS DRT and you’re selected for verification, log back in at www.fafsa.gov to see whether you can use IRS DRT to fill in the relevant fields on your FAFSA. *UPDATE: The IRS Data Retrieval Tool has been temporarily disabled by the IRS.
+This is not currently an option on the FAFSA and an IRS Tax Return Transcript will be required if you are selected for verification.* If not, the Financial Aid Office will require you to submit an IRS Tax Return Transcript as part of the verification process.
 You can find your tax transcript through the IRS’s Get Transcript service at www.irs.gov/transcript; detailed instructions linked below.
 Watch the video or view the example below if you have questions about requesting your IRS Tax Return Transcript.
 Please note that an IRS Tax Return Transcript is the only transcript type that can be acccepted.

 Victims of Identity Theft